 - Delegating tasks to the right people with the right skills

 - Making sure everyone understands their role and responsibilities

 - Creating enthusiasm and initiative within a team

-Employers want teamwork skills because they need employees to be able get on well with their existing staff and be able to get the best out of themselves and others.
-Teamwork skills are closely related to communication skills, allowing you to forget about your own personal desires for the good of the company when it comes to negotiating, advising and interpreting issues in the work place.
+Teamwork skills are closely related to communication skills, allowing you to forget about your own personal desires for the good of the company when it comes to negotiating, advising and interpreting issues in the workplace.

 There are many examples of good teamwork that you should be able to use, such as working on a group project at university, participating as part of a successful sports team or explaining how you resolved a disagreement as part of a group of friends.

 If you are asked to participate in a group discussion as part of an interview, remember that good teamwork isn't about shouting the loudest or speaking the most.
 Most successful teams have members with different roles and skills.

 Teamwork skills will often be assessed in most graduate assessment days and interviews.
 To come out with top marks, look to demonstrate all of the following:

 - Listen and make sure everyone gets a chance to contribute

 - Be respectful